Scalby Beck

 Going forward whichever club is chosen by the Environment Agency should be subject to certain conditions in order to secure the fishing rights.
 These conditions should reflect the times we live in and therefore contain provision for diversity and conservation.

 Women should be welcomed as members and treated with respect within any club at all times and as equals with male members.
-There should be GENUINE opportunities for women to gain membership and once accepted as a member they should not be discriminated against or subjected to abusive behaviour.
-Similarly once accepted as a member they should not be ‘managed out of the club’ because of their gender or made to feel uncomfortable as a result of the mysogenistic attitude of some members towards them.
+There should be GENUINE opportunities for women to gain membership and once accepted as a member they should not be discriminated against or subjected to abusive behaviour (as has happened historically at this club).
+Similarly once accepted as a member they should not be ‘managed out of the club’ because of their gender or made to feel uncomfortable as a result of the mysogenistic attitude of certain influential members of an elderly clique present at the club.
+They should also be encouraged to get involved, take part in the management of the club and to have their voice heard.

 There must also be a condition that migratory fish should be returned on a catch and release basis.
 This is widely practiced by responsible fisheries in support of conservation and the sustainability of declining fish stocks.
 It seems sensible that this issue should be determined by the Environment Agency alone and should not be a matter to be decided at the club’s discretion.